Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Introduction

 As quantum processors scale, building ever-larger single-chip devices becomes increasingly difficult due to practical hardware limits such as chip area, control crosstalk, and thermal and optical routing constraints.
 Modular or distributed quantum computing (DQC) addresses these challenges by networking multiple medium-scale processors through photonic entanglement links.
 In such architectures, fault tolerance is typically provided by quantum error correction (QEC), while nonlocal logical operations are mediated by shared Bell pairs used for teleportation~\cite{jacinto2025networkrequirementsdistributedquantum,noisylink2024,shalby2025optimizednoiseresilientsurfacecode,haug2025latticesurgerybellmeasurements,stack2025assessingteleportationlogicalqubits}.

 The achievable performance in DQC is jointly constrained by local noise within each module and by the fidelity, availability, and consumption of entanglement distributed between modules.
-Moreover, conventional approaches to fault-tolerant distributed operation typically assume that raw Bell pairs must undergo entanglement distillation \cite{Dr2002EntanglementPF} before use, as the Bell-pair fidelity is often lower than the fault-tolerance threshold of the code~\cite{Pathumsoot:2024lbu,leone2024resourceoverheadsattainablerates, de_Bone_2024}, thereby incurring substantial overhead.
+Moreover, conventional fault-tolerant distributed approaches typically assume that raw Bell pairs must undergo entanglement distillation \cite{Dr2002EntanglementPF} before use, as the Bell-pair fidelity is often below the error-correction threshold~\cite{Pathumsoot:2024lbu,leone2024resourceoverheadsattainablerates, de_Bone_2024}, resulting in substantial overhead.
 Dedicated distillation factories and ancillary communication qubits can consume a substantial fraction of a module's physical resources, motivating the search for regimes in which distillation can be bypassed.

-A recent insight fundamentally changes this picture.
+A recent insight substantially changes this picture.
 QEC simulations show that errors at surface-code patch interfaces have significantly higher fault-tolerance thresholds during lattice surgery.
 These thresholds are approximately one order of magnitude higher than errors within individual code patches.
 For example, using a circuit-level noise model, studies show a Bell-pair error threshold of $15.3\%$ for remote gate teleportation when local physical noise is $0.1\%$~\cite{sunami2025entanglementboostinglowvolumelogical}.
 This asymmetric tolerance means moderate-fidelity Bell pairs may suffice for remote lattice surgery without prior purification, forming the basis for the distillation-free approach we examine here.